wackersCTF/hsctf/README.md

 # hsctf
 writeups for hsctf created by wackers (https://ctftime.org/team/157027)

-below are challenges we solved and got correct in the competition.
+below are challenges we solved and got correct in the competition. there might be partial writeups of challenges we didn't list below in the repo

 ## algo:
 * not-really-math: wyl3waK